celestiaorg/docs/docs/developers/troy.md

 [Ethermint](https://docs.ethermint.zone/intro/overview.html), in tandem with the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/), serve as the basis for Troy.
-Optimint is an ABCI client for Cosmos SDK chains that enables them to become rollups.
-Ethermint is an EVM execution environment that plugs into the Cosmos SDK.
+Optimint is an ABCI client for Cosmos SDK chains that enables them to become rollups on Celestia.
+Ethermint is an EVM-compatible execution environment that plugs into the Cosmos SDK.

 Together, the combination creates an experimental EVM compatible sovereign rollup testnet.